Kleene-Star/KleeneStar.Core/doc/kleenestar.workflow.md

 Each workflow consists of a set of states (`IState`) and transitions (`ITransition`).
 States are defined by an ID, a name, and a category (`TypeStatusCategory`) such as "ToDo", "InProgress", "Waiting", or "Done".
 Transitions connect two states and include, besides source and target, a collection of conditions (Guards), validation rules (Validators), follow-up actions (PostFunctions), and optional UI elements (Form).
 This structure enables precise control of the object life cycle within a workflow.

-Workflows are versionable and follow defined states such as "Draft", Active", or "Archived".
+Workflows are versionable and follow defined states such as "Draft", "Active", or "Archived".

 ## UI Concepts and Pages